NE2025: An Updated Electron Density Model for the Galactic Interstellar Medium: Gum Nebula and Vela Supernova Remnant

 \subsection{Gum Nebula}

 In Section~\ref{sec:model-comparison}, we identified three pulsars with $\tau$ severely underestimated by the model, both of which are viewed through Gum I. The lefthand panel of Figure~\ref{fig:gum-vela} illustrates that this discrepancy applies, in fact, to most of the pulsars with scattering measurements viewed through Gum I, suggesting that an increase in the fluctuation parameter $F_c$ of the clump is required.
 Given the spatial overlap between the Gum I, Gum II, and Vela clumps, we fit $F_c$ for all three in tandem.
 Using 17 pulsars with scattering measurements viewed through the region, we optimize $(F_{c,\rm I}, F_{c,\rm II}, F_{c,\rm Vela})$ by minimizing both the mean and standard deviation of ${\rm log_{10}}(\tau_{\rm mod}/\tau_{\rm obs})$.
 We find that the new optimal values are $F_{c,\rm I} = 0.071$, $F_{c,\rm II} = 1.2$, and $F_{c,\rm Vela} = 1.9$, which yield a mean and rms of ${\rm log_{10}}(\tau_{\rm mod}/\tau_{\rm obs})$ of $-0.0003$ and $0.59$, respectively.
 These values are found after modifying the thick disk and spiral arms based on the results in Sections~\ref{sec:thick}--~\ref{sec:spiral} (although those other components have a minimal effect on the nearby, low-latitude sightlines through the Gum and Vela clumps).
 For comparison, the original NE2001 parameters yield a mean and rms of ${\rm log_{10}}(\tau_{\rm mod}/\tau_{\rm obs})$ of $-1.1$ and $2.0$, respectively, indicating that the revised parameters yield over an order of magnitude improvement in the scattering predictions.
+The revised parameters for both the Gum and Vela clumps are shown in Appendix Table~\ref{tab:clumps}.